 Conclusion

 The car battery is important for starting the engine and powering electrical systems.
-It converts stored chemical energy into electrical energy when you turn the ignition key.
+When you turn the ignition key, it converts stored chemical energy into electrical energy.
 Proper maintenance is crucial for extending its lifespan and ensuring reliable performance.
 A well-maintained battery is vital for your vehicle’s functionality.